EmbeddedSystems-UniversitySiegen/eclab-task2/docs/source/Task_sheet.md

 - Floor template should be named as `Floor`.
 - Elevator states should be named as `Idle`, `MovingUp`, `MovingDown`, `Loading_Unloading`.
 - Floor states should be named as `Idle`, `UpRequest`, `DownRequest`
+- Variables should be named as `curr_floor`, `dest_floor` to represent current and destination floor respectively in Elevator template.

 ## Deliverables